 The grounds of the Arboretum were once a bastion of resistance during the American Revolution.More Info »

 From 1889 through the founding of the Arboretum in 1974, three families put their impress on the buildings and grounds that now comprise Reeves-Reed Arboretum.More Info »

 Three distinguished landscape architects of the late 19th and early 20th century – Calvert Vaux, Ellen Biddle Shipman, and Carl F. Pilat – left their mark at The Clearing.More Info »

 The new Wisner House art exhibit "wood wide web: trees as tonic", featuring nature-themed photographs and installation sculptures by eleven additional artists, will open on June 13, 2017 to the general public.
-Meanwhile, please visit "Fractured Symphony", a fusion of art and music by Su-Hua Chen Low at the Hat Tavern!
+Meanwhile, please visit "Flexibition by Flexitoons", original artwork, pre-production sketches and story boards, at the Hat Tavern!

 wood wide web: trees as tonic - mixed-media work by renowned artist, Susan Stair, and featuring nature-themed photographs and installation sculptures by eleven additional artists.More Info »